JEP 401: Value Classes and Objects (Preview)

 Risks and Assumptions

 The feature makes significant changes to the Java object model.
 Developers may be surprised by, or encounter bugs due to, changes in the behavior of operations such as == and synchronized.
-It will be important to validate that such disruptions are rare and tractable.
+We expect such disruptions to be rare and tractable.

 There is a security risk that == and hashCode can indirectly expose private field values.
 Further, two large trees of value objects can take unbounded time to compute ==, potentially a DoS attack risk.
 Developers need to understand these risks.